nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

     -   Body.

 -   Formally diving deeper into functions in Swift language.

+    -   Externalised parameter names (forms a part of the name of function)

 -   "Functions", Closures, Anonymous functions, Functions acting as first class citizen.